yangshun/mini-jest/README.md

 # mini-jest

-Attempt at writing my own minimal test runner with an API similar to Jest.
+Attempt at writing my own minimal test runner that implements a subset of the features of Jest.

 **Note:** This is just an experiment for my own learning and is in no way meant to be used in production.